 The KitchenAid mixer has been around for a hundred years.
 Over that period of time, it has evolved into a versatile appliance that can perform almost any task imaginable.
 It can mix, but it also functions equally well as a juicer, a meat grinder, a spiralizer, and more.
 But which model is the one that's best for you?

 Knowing what's right for you begins with knowing your needs.
-Mixing bowls range from 3.5 quarts to 7 quarts.
-The higher end models have more durable accessories (a flat beater, a wire whip, a dough hook), but it's the attachments that give this machine its incredible flexibility.
+Mixing bowls range from 3.5 quarts to 8 quarts.
+The higher-end models have more durable accessories (a flat beater, a wire whip, a dough hook), but it's the attachments that give this machine its incredible flexibility.
 Whether you want to make anything from ice cream to spaghetti, if you're an experienced professional or novice baker, with a KitchenAid and the proper attachments, it's all possible.

 Moving well past its original model, KitchenAid’s website lists fours types of stand mixers to cover a wide swath of budgets and needs.
 Individual series are distinguished by the capacity of their mixing bowl, from 3.5 to 8 quarts.

 The models differ in how the cook can access the mixing bowl.
 The priciest units — those generally used by professionals and in commercial kitchens — have a lever that lifts the bowl up and down for easy access.

 Within each of these series, KitchenAid offers custom versions from time to time as well as units made especially for individual department stores, kitchen supply stores, and home shopping networks.

 If you’re in the market for a new KitchenAid mixer, you’ll enjoy a dizzying array of choices, some of which come in as many as 22 colors.
 So, if your dream kitchen is outfitted in onyx, fear not: There is a KitchenAid mixer that will blend in with your décor.

 One of the small options in the KitchenAid line, the Artisan, comes in two models, each of which allows a cook to make five dozen cookies or one loaf of bread.